chandanRock/demo-repo/README.md

 ## Local development

-1. Open index.html in your browser
+1. Open index.html in your browser, and have some coffee.